shenyaojin/shenyaojin.github.io/_posts/2022-07-09-summer-research-update.md

 info = h5info(filename);
 ```

+That's so weird.
 So I'll try to use python now.

 ## Python's version
 I will use h5py to read the data.